 Variation of Inductive Reactance Vs Frequency

-We know that inductive reactance XL = 2πfL it means that inductive reactance is directly proportional to frequency ( XL ∝ ƒ ).
-When the frequency is zero or in case of DC, inductive reactance is also zero, the circuit act as a short circuit but when frequency increases inductive reactance also increases.
-At infinite frequency inductive reactance become infinity and circuit behave as open circuit.
-It means that when frequency increases inductive reactance also increase and when frequency decrease inductive reactance also decrease.
-So if we plot a graph between inductive reactance and frequency, it is a straight line linear curve passing through origin as shown in figure above
+We know that inductive reactance XL = 2πfL means inductive reactance is directly proportional to frequency (XL and prop ƒ).
+When the frequency is zero or in case of DC, inductive reactance is also zero, the circuit acts as a short circuit; but when frequency increases; inductive reactance also increases.
+At infinite frequency, inductive reactance becomes infinity and circuit behaves as open circuit.
+It means that, when frequency increases inductive reactance also increases and when frequency decreases, inductive reactance also decreases.
+So, if we plot a graph between inductive reactance and frequency, it is a straight line linear curve passing through origin as shown in the figure above.

 Variation of Capacitive Reactance Vs Frequency

-It is clear from the formula of capacitive reactance, XC = 1 / 2πfC that frequency and capacitive reactance are inversely proportional to each other.
-In case of DC or when frequency is zero, capacitive reactance becomes infinity and circuit behave as open circuit and when frequency increases and become infinite, capacitive reactance decrease and become zero at infinite frequency, at that point the circuit act as short circuit so, the capacitive reactance increases with decease in frequency and if we plot a graph between capacitive reactance and frequency it is an hyperbolic curve as shown in figure above.
+It is clear from the formula of capacitive reactance XC = 1 / 2πfC that, frequency and capacitive reactance are inversely proportional to each other.
+In case of DC or when frequency is zero, capacitive reactance becomes infinity and circuit behaves as open circuit and when frequency increases and becomes infinite, capacitive reactance decreases and becomes zero at infinite frequency, at that point the circuit acts as short circuit, so the capacitive reactance increases with decease in frequency and if we plot a graph between capacitive reactance and frequency, it is an hyperbolic curve as shown in figure above.

 Inductive Reactance and Capacitive Reactance Vs Frequency

-From the above discussion it is concluded the inductive reactance is directly proportional to frequency and capacitive reactance is inversely proportional to frequency i.e at low frequency XL is low and XC is high but there must be a frequency, where the value of inductive reactance becomes equal to capacitive reactance.
-Now if we plot a single graph of inductive reactance vs frequency and capacitive reactance vs frequency then there must occur a point where these two graph cut each other.
-At that point of intersection the inductive and capacitive reactance becomes the equal and the frequency at which these two reactances become equal is called resonant frequency, fr
+From the above discussion, it can be concluded that the inductive reactance is directly proportional to frequency and capacitive reactance is inversely proportional to frequency, i.e at low frequency XL is low and XC is high but there must be a frequency, where the value of inductive reactance becomes equal to capacitive reactance.
+Now if we plot a single graph of inductive reactance vs frequency and capacitive reactance vs frequency, then there must occur a point where these two graphs cut each other.
+At that point of intersection, the inductive and capacitive reactance becomes equal and the frequency at which these two reactances become equal, is called resonant frequency, fr.

 At resonant frequency, XL = XL